 Carjacking Law in California - Penal Code 215 PC

-If during the commission of the crime carjacking, the defendant or an accomplice accidentally or unintentionally kills another person, the defendant will be held responsible for first degree murder.
+If the defendant or an accomplice accidentally or unintentionally kills another person during the commission of the crime of carjacking, the defendant will be held responsible for first-degree murder.

-Penalties may also increase if a person was injured; if a gun was used; if the offense was gang related; if a kidnapping occurred.
+Penalties may also increase if a person was injured; if a gun was used; if the offense is gang-related; or if a kidnapping occurred.

-Crimes associated with this theft crime are: robbery, grand theft auto, joyriding/auto theft, auto burglary, kidnapping, battery – all which the prosecutors may charge a defendant in addition to carjacking depending on the circumstances.
+Crimes associated with this theft crime are robbery, grand theft auto, joyriding/auto theft, auto burglary, kidnapping, battery – all of which the prosecutors may charge a defendant in addition to carjacking, depending on the circumstances.

 Common defenses are consent to have possession of the car, mistaken identity, and the fact that our client may not even have used force or fear.

 How to Get the Best Result in a Carjacking Case?

 Those people who are charged with PC 215 carjacking are looking around the internet and making phone calls to figure out how to get the best result.

 The first thing you want to do is decide how you will handle the case.
 In other words, will you fight it, take it to a jury trial, and try and win, or is it a situation where the prosecutors and police have managed to get the evidence against you?